plewis/plewis.github.io/phylogenetics/lab-simulation.md

 ## Getting started

-Login to your account on the Storrs HPC cluster and start an interactive slurm session:
+:large_blue_diamond: Login to your account on the Storrs HPC cluster and start an interactive slurm session:

     ssh hpc
     gensrun